 The name of the Lodge is believed to derive from King Aethelbyrht, who reigned between 560 and 616 A.D. and whose kingdom covered modern Kent, although his influence extended over most of southern England as far north as the Humber.
 He is largely remembered as the first English king to accept Christianity.

-The Lodge today shares permanent premises in Percy Road, Cliftonville with the Provincial Grand Lodge, Supreme Chapter and Royal Arch Degree, and three other primitive Lodges, the Lady Oak Leaves and the Druid's Social Club.
+The Lodge today shares permanent premises in Percy Road, Cliftonville with the Provincial Grand Lodge, three other primitive Lodges, the Lady Oak Leaves and the Druid's Social Club.

-St Aethelbyrht Lodge meets fortnightly on alternate Wednesday evenings, but is teamed with Queen of Thanet Lodge, which also meets fortnightly on the intervening Thursday evenings.
+St Aethelbyrht Lodge meets four weekly on Thursday evenings, but is teamed with Queen of Thanet Lodge, which also meets four weekly on the intervening Thursday evenings.

-Members of Lodge 425 and 722 attend each other's lodges.
+Members of Lodges 425 and 722 attend each other's Lodges.